Trade in Services Agreement: Criticism

 A preliminary analysis of the Financial Services Annex by prominent free trade critic Professor Jane Kelsey, Faculty of Law, University of Auckland, New Zealand was published with the WikiLeaks release.

 The Public Services International (PSI) organization described TISA as:

 a treaty that would further liberalize trade and investment in services, and expand "regulatory disciplines" on all services sectors, including many public services.
 The "disciplines," or treaty rules, would provide all foreign providers access to domestic markets at "no less favorable" conditions as domestic suppliers and would restrict governments' ability to regulate, purchase and provide services.
 This would essentially change the regulation of many public and privatized or commercial services from serving the public interest to serving the profit interests of private, foreign corporations.

 One concern is the provisions regarding retention of business records.
 David Cay Johnston said, "It is ... hard to make the case that the cost of keeping a duplicate record at the home office in a different country is a burden."
 He noted that business records requirements are sufficiently important that they were codified in law even before the Code of Hammurabi.

 Impacts of the law may include "whether people can get loans or buy insurance and at what prices as well as what jobs may be available."

-Dr. Patricia Ranald, a research associate at the University of Sydney, said:
+Dr. Patricia Ranald, a research associate at the University of Sydney, criticized amendments from the U.S that would end public services such as public pensions and prohibit additional financial regulations, that can preclude reactions during a financial crisis.

-“Amendments from the US are seeking to end publicly provided services like public pension funds, which are referred to as 'monopolies' and to limit public regulation of all financial services ...
-They want to freeze financial regulation at existing levels, which would mean that governments could not respond to new developments like another global financial crisis."

 Regarding the secrecy of the draft, Professor Kelsey commented: "The secrecy of negotiating documents exceeds even the Trans-Pacific Partnership Agreement (TPP) and runs counter to moves in the WTO towards greater openness."
 Johnston adds, "It is impossible to obey a law or know how it affects you when the law is secret."

 Canadian activist and politician Maude Barlow argued the TISA didn't protect semi-public services funded by private subjects and by the public authority.
 She opposed an agreement that "will make it impossible for governments to reverse privatization or decrease the influence of the private sector.
 Governments will only be able to choose to maintain privatized services as they are or to extend liberalization."
 For profit corporations were enabled to sue a supranational judicial system so as to avoid the domestic courts.